kristianmandrup/masonry-rails/README.md

 });
 ```

 The loader should be "on top".
-Here the loader iscon is configured in the `loading` object as `http://i.imgur.com/6RMhx.gif`.
+Here the loader is configured in the `loading` object as `http://i.imgur.com/6RMhx.gif`.
 This loader is included as an image asset at `assets/images/masonry/loader.gif`.
 So instead simply use:

 `img: '/assets/masonry/loader.gif'`